GaloisInc/cheesecloth/README.md

 # Acknowledgments

 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0085.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Defense Advanced Research Projects Agency (DARPA).
+Approved for Public Release, Distribution Unlimited.

 Copyright © 2023 Galois, Inc.